inuishan/morph_custom_module/README.md

 c) GoToFlowAction:
 This can be used to jump over to any particular flow with given Key along with a flag signifying whether to rerun current flow or not.

+## Example Modules:

-As a tutorial (and easy on boarding) we have added two default module implementations:
+As a tutorial (and for easy on boarding) we have added two default module implementations:

 1) SamplePublishCustomModule:
 This published hello to customer.